bradleypallen/conceptual-engineering-using-llms/README.md

 and how conceptual engineering can be performed, but in many instances it is an activity where language processing is a significant element.
 In recent years, large language models (LLMs) have emerged as a technology that has promises to be of ”substantial value in the scientific study of language learning and processing” [2].
-In this paper, we ask the question ”can large language models support the process of conceptual engineering?”
-We provide two examples that suggest that large language models can be used to this end.
+The Python notebooks in this repository investigate the question of whether or not large language models can effectively support the process of conceptual engineering.

 ## References